-After an FI submits its commitment letter, it will be recognized as "Committed" on our Companies Taking Action webpage, as well as the WMB and CDP websites.
+After a financial institution submits its commitment letter (either the general commitment letter or the Business Ambition for 1.5°C Commitment Letter) to commitments@sciencebasedtargets.org, it will be recognized as "Committed" on our Companies Taking Action webpage, as well as the We Mean Business and CDP websites.
 Companies that are engaging in the UN Global Compact will also be recognized on their website.
 The list of committed companies is updated every week.
 Companies that have committed will receive a "Communications Welcome Pack" with more information on how to communicate their commitment.